manuel-serrano/bigloo/doc/jvm.md

 > [!NOTE] The Jvm interface does not support Java class definitions.
 > Consequently, programming environments that requires new classes to be
-> declared, need a mix of Java code and Bigloo.
+> declared, need a mix of Java code and Bigloo code.
 A complete example can
 > be found in the Android section.

+> [!IMPORTANT] Java and Bigloo share many data types, e.g., Bigloo
+> strings are implemented as Java `byte[]` and Bigloo vectors are Java
+> `Object[]`.
+Java and Bigloo also share the same control flow implementation,
+> i.e., a Bigloo function is implemented as a Java method, the implementation
+> of a Java method call is the same whether the method is invoked from
+> Java or Bigloo, etc. Consequently, the cost of mixing Java and Bigloo
+> is minimal and hardly noticeable.
+This enables applications to mix
+> both languages without being concerned by performance issues.

 Introduction
 ------------